ECONOCOM: ECONOCOM: REGULATED INFORMATION: TREASURY SHARES

 Treasury shares

-As part of the treasury shares buybacks approved by the General Meeting of shareholders on 30 November 2021, Econocom Group SE carried out on 09/05/2022 a transaction to buyback the Econocom Group shares previously held by an indirect subsidiary, BIS Bedrijfs Informatie Systemen B.V.
-(BIS BV) :
+As part of the treasury shares buybacks approved by the general meeting of shareholders on 30 November 2021, Econocom Group SE carried out, from 09 April 2022 to 15 May 2022, the following transactions concerning the Econocom Group share:

 |Date